 An all-natural gelato with perfect consistency is what Gori offers to its constant stream of trustful customers.
 Among their strong points are a good variety of the classic creamy flavors, fruit sorbets as well as combined with spices or other ingredients such as pear and chocolate with Sicilian ricotta and obviously those nut-based like pistachio, almond, hazelnut.

-Fruit flavors change depending on the season, so in summer you will have peach and watermelon, in Fall fig, chestnut, persimmon and blue raspberry, in Spring strawberry and melon.
+Fruit flavors change depending on the season, so in summer you will have peach and watermelon, in Fall fig, chestnut, persimmon and blue raspberry, and in spring strawberry and melon.

 Address: Piazza Menenio Agrippa 8b.